Olive oil is good for you, as it has a unique nutritional value. It’s rich in monounsaturated fatty acids, polyphenols, and vitamin E.

 - 15% saturated fatty acids

-These percentages depend on olive varieties and agriculture technics.
+These percentages depend on olive varieties and processing technics.

-Moreover, olive tree polyphenols may have some important properties (1):
+Moreover, olive polyphenols may have some important properties (1):

 - antiviral and